When you purchase through links on our site, we may earn a commission. Here’s how it works.

 And finally, there’s the GIMP.
 GIMP is often referred to as the “Photoshop clone” of the open-source world.
 It is, in fact, a very powerful photo editor/ image editing application that will let you do nearly everything you can do in Photoshop.
 If you’re new to image editing, I would recommend you give it a try first.
 If you’re already a Photoshop user, it’ll take some time to get adjusted to the interface, and finding your way around the program.
 But once you do, you probably won’t look back.

-Finally, there is an application that modifies GIMP to look like Photoshop.
-On the background it’s running GIMP, but on the front-end it looks like Photoshop.
-For those that can’t afford Photoshop but need the power features and can’t get used to the GIMP layout, Gimpshop is a viable option.
-You should note, however, that GIMP fans balk at this application because they consider GIMP’s layout to be far superior to that of Photoshop in the first place.
+There are ways to modify GIMP to look like Photoshop.
+However, we don’t discuss specifics anymore here because some of the sites hosting these solutions have been infected with malicious software.
+You should also note that GIMP fans balk at this application because they consider GIMP’s layout to be far superior to that of Photoshop in the first place.
 We’ll let you be the judge.